 Experience shows that the more that you invest in a relationship, the more you will get out.
 By spending more time with your agency and their staff, and understanding shared challenges, a more successful way of working can be developed, benefiting everyone.

-Our Fundraising Fair trainer, Samuel Butler, Director of Fundraising and Communications for the Tibet Relief Fund shares some top tips and gives a sneak peek of his masterclass:
+Samuel Butler, Director of Fundraising and Communications for the Tibet Relief Fund shares some top tips and gives a sneak peek of his masterclass:

 Embedding your values in the campaign